ash2042987/chat-box/README.md

 # Chat-Box

-Currently in Development
+A multi-thread chat box application using Polymer 2.0 and Firebase.

+Authentication through Google.